yourjelly/odoo/doc/howtos/rdtraining/13_inheritance.rst

 ====================

 A powerful aspect of Odoo is its modularity.
-A module is dedicated to a business need, but moreover modules can interact one with another.
+A module is dedicated to a business need, but moreover modules can interact with one another.
 This is useful to extend the functionality of an existing module.
-For example, in out real estate scenario we want to display the list of properties of a salesperson, directly on the regular user view.
+For example, in our real estate scenario we want to display the list of properties of a salesperson, directly on the regular user view.

 But before going through the specific Odoo module inheritance, let's see how we can alter the